-My research interests are in the philosophy of language, epistemology, philosophy of maths, and a branch of linguistics called formal pragmatics.
+My research interests are in the philosophy of language, epistemology, philosophy of maths, decision theory and a branch of linguistics called formal pragmatics.
 I am based at New York University, and visit the Institut Jean Nicod in Paris from time to time (CV; e-mail).

 I have developed a theory of conversational exculpature, a pragmatic process that accounts for a range of linguistic phenomena, including loose talk and certain kinds of metaphor.
 Intuitively, conversational exculpature pragmatically subtracts some information from what the speaker literally says.
 This makes it the opposite of conversational implicature, which pragmatically adds information to what is literally said.
 (Get the paper here and a non-technical summary of the theory here.)